AchuBoy-byte/DEVELOPMENT-OF-AN-IOT-BASED-FIRE-DETECTION-AND-CONTROLLING-SYSTEM-BY-USING-ESP8266/README.md

 # IoT-Based Fire Detection and Controlling System 🔥🚨

 Smart IoT project using ESP8266 for early fire detection, real-time alerts, and automated suppression.
-Developed as a Final Year Project at Universiti Teknikal Malaysia Melaka (UTeM).

 ---